StefanFabian/ros_babel_fish/README.md

 # ros_babel_fish

+### ALPHA: This library is currently in alpha stadium.
+Tests for >90% line coverage are written but it requires more testing.

 This library enables ROS nodes written in C++ to communicate using message types that are unknown at compile time.

 You can subscribe and even publish any available message type.